Skip to content

 </dependency>

-Conversions from Java Properties are inherently constrained by its flat key-value structure.
+• Conversion is inherently limited by its flat key-value structure.

 Quickstart